Beate Schrott

-Beate Schrott (born 15 April 1988, in St. Pölten) is an Austrian athlete who specialises in the 100 metres hurdles.
+Beate Schrott (born 15 April 1988) is an Austrian athlete who specialises in the 100 metres hurdles.
 She finished eighth in the 100 m hurdles at the 2012 Summer Olympics.
 In April 2019, Schrott became engaged to American triple jumper Christian Taylor.
 In November 2019 she completed a doctoral degree at the Medical University of Vienna, in autumn 2021 she married Taylor.